RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 ### Integration of Rocket.Chat with Existing Phone/Voice Networks

 - **Mentors**: TBD
 - **Description**: Deep VoIP integration of Rocket.Chat with modern software and hardware SIP switches and VoIP SaaS.
 Intelligently add access to phone networks and SMS channels to the Rocket.Chat workflow.
-Enable mult-channel conferences with chat + phone calls + video.
+Enable multi-channel conferences with chat + phone calls + video.
+Empower Livechat with voice calls in workflow.
 - **Desirable Skills**: Familiar with SIP development.
 Fluent in VoIP concepts and practices.
-Like coding in Javascript and Linux shell.
+Ability to rapidly code in JavaScript and Linux shell.
 Wide open mind for new ideas.

+### Open Source Office Suite Integration

+- **Mentors**: TBD
+- **Description**: Add deep integration with open source word processing, spreadsheet, presentation, email and content management suite(s).
+Create a full chat-centric office team collaboration environment.
+- **Desirable Skills**: Familiarity with development and extension/integration points for existing open source office suites.
+Ability to code and script in multiple programming languages.
+Preference to work with a team.

 ### Users Directory integration plus custom fields editor and search